 Cowherd PLC requests that anyone interested in services complete the potential client intake questionnaire form accessible on this website.
 The information submitted in this form allows Cowherd PLC to evaluate any potential conflicts of interest and to confirm whether the subject matter and geographic venue of the case are within the firm’s practice.
 Potential clients are asked to provide enough information in the form to allow Cowherd PLC to understand what the case is about, without sharing sensitive information just yet.
 If for whatever reason, the potential client prefers not to use of the intake questionnaire, they may contact the firm by telephone.

 The next step is for John Cowherd and the potential client to confer about the case.
-This can be conducted in a 5 to 15 minute telephone or video conference.
-In the initial consultation, John Cowherd is ordinarily unable to provide the kind of advice that can be relied upon to make important decisions.
+This can be conducted in a telephone or video conference.
+Cowherd PLC charges a flat fee for the initial consultation.
+While effort is made for the initial consultation as useful as possible, in many cases John Cowherd may be unable at that stage to provide the kind of advice that can be relied upon to make important decisions.
 Property and contract disputes require careful review of contract documents, human motivations, recorded land records, and other written materials, that cannot be completed during the initial consultation.
+This is because of the investigation and detailed review that may be required.

 Following initial communications, if services are offered, the potential client will be provided an Agreement for Legal Services to review and sign.
 Following this, the client makes the initial retainer deposit by check or credit card, and to provide the law firm with the written materials and documentation pertaining to the case.